Ricard1231/online-shopping-store/README.md

 # online-shopping-store
-Online Shopping Store with Struts framework
+Online Shopping Store with Struts framework and Hibernate